100 Notable alumni of

 Biography

 Robert Nozick was an American philosopher.
 He held the Joseph Pellegrino University Professorship at Harvard University, and was president of the American Philosophical Association.
-He is best known for his book Anarchy, State, and Utopia (1974), a libertarian answer to John Rawls' A Theory of Justice (1971), in which Nozick also presented his own theory of utopia as one in which people can freely choose the rules of the society they enter into.
-His later work, Philosophical Explanations (1981), advanced notable epistemological claims, namely his counterfactual theory of knowledge.
+He is best known for his book Anarchy, State, and Utopia (1974), a libertarian answer to John Rawls' A Theory of Justice (1971), in which Nozick proposes his minimal state as the only justifiable form of government.
+His later work Philosophical Explanations (1981) advanced notable epistemological claims, namely his counterfactual theory of knowledge.
+It won Phi Beta Kappa society's Ralph Waldo Emerson Award the following year.

 John Bardeen